LeonardoBringel/hamming-code/README.md

 ### Decode
-The way that the reciever will decode the word is very similar to the way of the sender's encoding.
+The way that the receiver will decode the word is very similar to the way of the sender's encoding.

-The first thing to do is to locate the parity bits and recalculate them, comparing the result with the recieved word.
+The first thing to do is to locate the parity bits and recalculate them, comparing the result with the received word.

-    (e.g.) recieved word: "0 1 1 0 1 1 1"
+    (e.g.) received word: "0 1 1 0 1 1 1"

     recalculating parity
     parity 1 (bit 1) = 3 (odd) = 1